Flow Matching for Measure Transport and Feedback Stabilization of Control-Affine Systems: Introduction

 These developments naturally raise the question of whether \emph{flow matching} \cite{lipmanflow,liu2022flow,albergo2023stochastic} can also be adapted to control.
 Flow matching has implicitly been employed in the study of optimal transport with control costs, where it was used to establish feasibility results in \cite{elamvazhuthi2024benamou}, and more recently its applicability was demonstrated through numerical experiments on stochastic linear systems in \cite{mei2025flow}.
 These works highlight the potential of flow matching as a computational alternative to existing methods for measure interpolation, but they remain either primarily theoretical or restricted to special cases.

-A related but distinct line of work from some of the ideas presented in this manuscript is \emph{adjoint flow matching} \cite{domingo2024adjoint}, which employs adjoint dynamics to directly construct optimal controls in a flow-matching framework for certain classes of stochastic optimal control problems.
-By contrast, our use of adjoint equations is not aimed at solving a fixed optimal control problem, but rather at parameterizing \emph{noising processes} whose time reversal yields stabilizing feedback laws.
+A related but distinct line of work from some of the ideas presented in this manuscript is \emph{adjoint flow matching} \cite{domingo2024adjoint}, which employs adjoint dynamics to guide a learned flow model post training.
+By contrast, our use of adjoint equations is parameterizing \emph{noising processes} whose time reversal yields feedback laws.
 This viewpoint enables us to address a broader family of control-affine systems and cost functions, and connects flow matching with classical tools from the Pontryagin maximum principle for the synthesis of feedback controls, without resorting to the solution of a Hamilton–Jacobi–Bellman equation.

 Finally, we note that the perspective of lifting classical control problems to the space of measures, in the sense of Problem \ref{prb2}, is a known idea in control theory, \cite{borkar2002convex,hernandez1996linear,lasserre2008nonlinear,majumdar2014convex}.
 These works motivate the contributions of the latter portions of the paper.